beameio/beame-sdk/README.md

 ### Getting Started The Easy Way - Windows

 Before running `npm install -g beame-sdk` please make sure you have OpenSSL installed in `C:\OpenSSL-Win64` .
-One of the possible ways of installing OpenSSL is described below:
+One of the possible ways of installing OpenSSL is described below.
+The procedure was tested on `Microsoft Windows Server 2012 R2 Standard` .

 	# Install Visual C++ Build Tools and Python 2.7:
 	npm install --global --production windows-build-tools